-Select NTSC to use the Composite video output from the 3.5 mm yellow AV jack using the yellow RCA plug from the included A/V cable.
+Select NTSC to use the Composite video output from the 3.5 mm yellow AV jack.
+Use the yellow RCA plug from the included AV cable.

 Select PAL for Composite video output from the 3.5 mm yellow AV jack for some areas other than the Americas that use PAL video files and monitors.